 - Threatened Orchids Propagation Program.
 Funded by NRM South Naturally Inspired grant, The Mazda Foundation and the Norman Wettenhall Foundation, this project aims to train volunteers in propagation methods for Tasmania’s orchids.
 10 volunteers from the Friends of the RTBG and Threatened Plants Tasmania community groups are participating in this project which will see a wide range of species propagated from rare leek orchids to common spider orchids.

 - Continental-scale Specialisation in Mycorrhiza of Orchids.
-This Australian Orchid Foundation funded project, in collaboration with CSIRO Plant Industries and the Botanic Gardens and Parks Authority (WA) will investigate the requirement orchids have for a soil fungus for survival.
+This project, funded by the Australian Orchid Foundation and Herman Slade Foundation, in collaboration with CSIRO Plant Industries and the Botanic Gardens and Parks Authority (WA) will investigate the requirement orchids have for a soil fungus for survival.
 Known as ‘mycorrhiza’, orchids require these fungi for the provision of nutrients and water from germination right through to maturity.
 This three year continental scale project will explore mycorrhizal diversity across each terrestrial orchid genus and attempt to better understand how this diversity is influenced by habitat type and colonisation patterns within the orchid’s underground organs.

 Dr Nigel Swarts at work in the TSCC laboratory.